Back in January, I more or less idly began watching a documentary on Netflix about Nina Simone – and was right from the start transfixed by her words:

 Nina Simone – the person

 Back to Nina – she is a complex personality – and one of the strengths of this movie is that her daughter, Lisa, is involved in the project – who had a ringside seat and tells of the tough times but also, above all, plays tribute to her mother’s genius.
 What I see of Lisa, I like.
-Here she is, together with the film-maker Liz Garbarus, being interviewed by Whoopi Goldberg (the woman whom Nina wanted to play her in any film of her life).
+Here she is, being interviewed, together with the film’s maker, Liz Garbarus.

 Reasons to watch the film